procore/documentation/erp_integration/erp_events_dictionary.md

 ## Context

 The ERP Platform is events-driven.
 This means that, as an integrator, you will receive events for every action that requires communication with the ERP accounting system.
-You will also receive events if ERP data is mutated by user actions in Procore.
-Below are just a few examples of the sort of actions that may produce events.
+You will also receive events when ERP data is mutated by user actions in Procore.
+Below are a few examples of the sort of actions that may produce events.

 - Approving a staged record (e.g. **create_job_in_procore**)
 - Unlinking a synced record (e.g. **unlink_vendor**)